 1 1/2 teaspoons sea salt

-1 cup pizza toppings like mozzarella, spinach, pepperoni, mushrooms, sausage, etc.
+1 cup mozzarella cheese, spinach, pepperoni, mushrooms, sausage, or other toppings, optional

-Optional garnishes, like powdered or granulated garlic, minced onion, and dried herbs such as oregano and basil
+1 teaspoon garlic powder, granulated garlic, minced onion, or dried herbs such as oregano and basil , optional

 Gather the ingredients.